tjansson60/car_sale_model/README.md

 # What does the market think my car is worth?

+Original work can be found in the `skoda_fabia`.
+The `peugeot_5008` is a incomplete example for a friend with a limited number of cars.

 ## Requirements

 Beside all the usual stuff as scikit-learn, pandas, seaborn etc. there are some extra dependencies.
 Selenium is needed